Skip to content

 Living Lab for Air Quality

-The Living Lab for Air Quality is a collaboration between the School of Earth and Environment, the Sustainability Service and the Institute for Transport Studies at the University of Leeds.
-Poor air quality causes both respiratory and cardiovascular health problems, and has been linked with conditions such as strokes and dementia.
-In the UK, exposure … Continue reading Living Lab for Air Quality
+The Living Lab for Air Quality is a collaboration between the Institute for Climate and Atmospheric Science (ICAS), the Centre for Environmental Modelling and Computation (CEMAC), the Sustainability Service and the Institute for Transport Studies at the University of Leeds.
+Poor air quality causes both respiratory and cardiovascular health problems, and has been linked with … Continue reading Living Lab for Air Quality

 Earth system feedbacks?